-Following a successful solve, analysis loadcase results for each nonlinear analysis increment are present in the treeview.
+Following a successful solve, analysis loadcase results for each nonlinear analysis increment are present in the Treeview.
+A deformed mesh layer will be automatically added with a 6mm screen size deformation.
+The deformed mesh for the last loadcase solved will be shown.